microsoft/restler-fuzzer/docs/user-guide/Annotations.md

 - `except`: a list of consumers that should not use the producer in the annotation.
 - `description`: a description of the dependency.

 The `producer_endpoint` and `producer_method` are required.
-The `consumer_endpoint` and `consumer_method` are required in global annotations, and are implied in local annotations.
+The `consumer_endpoint` and `consumer_method` are optional in global annotations, and are implied in local annotations.
+If the consumer endpoint and method are not specified in a global annotation, every consumer request type that contains a matching `consumer_param` will have the annotation applied to it.
 The `except` property is only meaningful in global annotations.

 Below is an example annotation.
 The ```except``` property may be either an object or an array with a list of except consumers.